elm-tooling/elm-tooling-cli/cli/README.md

 Thanks to the [postinstall] script shown in `package.json` above, `elm` and `elm-format` will be automatically installed whenever you run `npm install` (just like you’re used to if you already install `elm` and `elm-format` using `npm`).

-`elm-tooling postinstall` does two things:
+`elm-tooling install` does two things:

-1. Runs `elm-tooling download`.
-This makes sure your [tools] are available on disk as required by the `elm-tooling.json` spec.
+1. Makes sure your [tools] are available on disk.
+Downloads them if missing.
-2. Creates links in your local `node_modules/.bin/` folder to the downloaded tools, just like the `elm` and `elm-format` npm packages do.
+2. Creates links in your local `node_modules/.bin/` folder to the downloaded tools, just like the `elm`, `elm-format` and `elm-json` npm packages do.
 This allows you to run things like `npx elm make src/Main.elm`, and your editor and build tools will automatically find them.

 #### Comparison with the regular npm packages

-The difference compared to installing the regular `elm` and `elm-format` packages are:
+The difference compared to installing the regular `elm`, `elm-format` and `elm-json` packages are:

 - Faster initial installs. `elm-tooling` downloads all tools in parallel, while the executable downloads for the regular `elm` and `elm-format` packages are serial.
 - Faster subsequent installs.
 Once you’ve downloaded one version of a tool once you never need to download it again.
-This works by saving the binaries in a shared location rather than locally in each project.
+This works by saving the executables in a shared location rather than locally in each project.
 - Less disk usage.
-Again, storing the binaries in a shared location saves tens of megabytes per project.
+Again, storing the executables in a shared location saves tens of megabytes per project.
 - Less npm dependencies.
 The `elm` and `elm-format` npm packages depend on 70 dependencies. `elm-tooling` has no npm dependencies at all.
 - Security. `elm-tooling` ships with sha256 hashes for all tools it knows about and verifies that download files match. `elm-tooling` itself is hashed in your `package-lock.json` (which you commit).

 #### Notes

 - The `package.json` example above has `elm-tooling` in `"devDependencies"`.
 That makes sense since you only need `elm-tooling` for development and building your application, not at runtime in production. **But,** this has the consequence that `npm install --production`/`npm ci --production` will fail.
 Why?
-Because the `"postinstall"` script will still execute, and try to run `elm-tooling postinstall` – but `elm-tooling` isn’t even installed (`"devDependencies"` is ignored when using the `--production` flag).
+Because the `"postinstall"` script will still execute, and try to run `elm-tooling install` – but `elm-tooling` isn’t even installed (`"devDependencies"` is ignored when using the `--production` flag).
 So what are your options?

   - Maybe you don’t even need `--production`.
 Some applications use `npm` only for a build step and does not have any production Node.js server or anything like that.
   - Try `--ignore-scripts`.
 This will skip the `"postinstall"` script – but also any scripts that your dependencies might run during installation!
 Sometimes, only `"devDependencies"` (such as node-sass) need to run scripts during installation – so try it!
 If `--ignore-scripts` works you have nothing to lose.
-  - Make a little wrapper script that runs `elm-tooling postinstall` only if `elm-tooling` is installed.
+  - Make a little wrapper script that runs `elm-tooling install` only if `elm-tooling` is installed.
 For example, you could write the script in JavaScript and use the [API version of the CLI][cli-api].
   - If you only need `--production` installs in for example a Dockerfile, try adding `RUN sed -i '/postinstall/d' package.json` to remove the `"postinstall"` script from `package.json` before running `npm install --production`.
 This specific example only works with GNU sed and if your `"postinstall"` script isn’t last (due to trailing commas being invalid JSON).
   - Move `elm-tooling` to `"dependencies"`. `elm-tooling` is small and has no dependencies so it won’t bloat your build very much.
-Set the `NO_ELM_TOOLING_POSTINSTALL` environment variable to turn `elm-tooling postinstall` into a no-op (see below).
+Set the `NO_ELM_TOOLING_INSTALL` environment variable to turn `elm-tooling install` into a no-op (see below).

 - Due to a bug in `npm`, the `"name"` field _must_ exist in `package.json` if you have a `"postinstall"` script – otherwise `npm` crashes with a confusing message.
 Worse, in a Dockerfile `"name"` must match your current `WORKDIR` – otherwise `npm` refuses to run your `"postinstall"` script.
 See [npm/npm-lifecycle#49] for more information.

 - If you’re using `npm`’s [ignore-scripts] setting, that also means your _own_ `postinstall` script won’t run.
-Which means that you’ll have to remember to run `npm run postinstall` or `npx elm-tooling postinstall` yourself. `npm` tends to keep stuff in `node_modules/.bin/` even when running `npm ci` (which claims to remove `node_modules/` before installation), so it should hopefully not be too much of a hassle.
+Which means that you’ll have to remember to run `npm run postinstall` or `npx elm-tooling install` yourself. `npm` tends to keep stuff in `node_modules/.bin/` even when running `npm ci` (which claims to remove `node_modules/` before installation), so it should hopefully not be too much of a hassle.

-- You can set the `NO_ELM_TOOLING_POSTINSTALL` environment variable to turn `elm-tooling postinstall` into a no-op.
-This lets you run `npm install` without also running `elm-tooling postinstall`, which can be useful in CI.
+- You can set the `NO_ELM_TOOLING_INSTALL` environment variable to turn `elm-tooling install` into a no-op.
+This lets you run `npm install` without also running `elm-tooling install`, which can be useful in CI.

 ## CI

 See the [Example GitHub Actions workflow] for inspiration.
-Even if you don’t use GitHub Actions it’s still a good resource – there’s a lot of comments and the concepts and steps should be fairly similiar regardless of what CI you use.
+Even if you don’t use GitHub Actions it’s still a good resource – there’s a lot of comments and the concepts and steps should be fairly similar regardless of what CI you use.

 Basically, you need to:

-1. Install npm packages, with `NO_ELM_TOOLING_POSTINSTALL` set.
+1. Install npm packages, with `NO_ELM_TOOLING_INSTALL` set.
 It’s nice to cache `node_modules` (based on your `package-lock.json`) for speed and reliability.

-   Setting the `NO_ELM_TOOLING_POSTINSTALL` environment variable turns `elm-tooling postinstall` into a no-op, in case you have a `"postinstall": "elm-tooling postinstall"` script in your `package.json`.
+   Setting the `NO_ELM_TOOLING_INSTALL` environment variable turns `elm-tooling install` into a no-op, in case you have a `"postinstall": "elm-tooling install"` script in your `package.json`.
 In CI it’s better to install npm packages and `elm-tooling.json` tools separately so you can cache `node_modules` and `~/.elm` separately.

-2. Install tools from `elm-tooling.json`: `npx --no-install elm-tooling postinstall`.
+2. Install tools from `elm-tooling.json`: `npx --no-install elm-tooling install`.
 Make sure that `~/.elm` is cached (or `ELM_HOME` if you’ve set it), based on `elm.json` (because it lists your Elm dependencies and the Elm compiler installs packages into `~/.elm`) and `elm-tooling.json` (because it lists your tools and `elm-tooling` downloads them into `~/.elm`) as well as `review/elm.json` if you use [elm-review] or whatever other `elm.json` files you might have.

 3. Run whatever commands you want.